- Vol 1: General - Topics Chapters Overview

 - The fringe trees of a forest;

-Scenic Resource Evaluations and Visual Impact Assessments are performed under the direction of licensed Landscape Architects.
-Landscape Architects receive formal training in the area of visual resource management with a curriculum that emphasizes environmental design and context sensitive solutions.
-Landscape Architects also understand the constructability and maintenance issues when recommending specific mitigation measures
+Scenic Resource Evaluations and VIAs are performed under the direction of licensed Landscape Architects.
+Landscape Architects receive formal training in the area of visual resource management with a curriculum that emphasizes environmental design, human factors, and context sensitive solutions.
+When recommending specific visual mitigation measures, Landscape Architects can appropriately weigh the benefits of these different measures and consider construction feasibility and maintainability.

-For projects requiring both state and federal environmental approval the Landscape Architect submits the completed Scenic Resource Evaluation /Visual Impact Assessment (SRE/VIA) to the Environmental Coordinator (or for local projects the preparer of the environmental document).
-The document writer incorporates the findings and recommended mitigation measures identified in the SRE/VIA and provides a copy to the Landscape Architect for review.
+For Department or Locally-Sponsored projects on the SHS the SRE and/or VIA are submitted to the environmental generalist/planner.
+The environmental generalist/planner summarizes the findings and recommended mitigation measures identified in the SRE and/or VIA in the environmental document and then provides a copy of the environmental document to the Landscape Architect for review and concurrence.
 Mitigation measures can involve avoiding, minimizing, or compensating for proposed project impacts.
-The completed SRE/VIA serves as a supporting technical study and is referenced in the environmental document.
-Upon receipt of this information the environmental staff in coordination with the Project Development Team will determine which level of environmental document is appropriate for the project.
+The completed SRE and/or VIA serves as a supporting technical study and is referenced in the environmental document.
+Upon receipt of this information and other technical studies the environmental staff, in coordination with the PDT, will determine the appropriate level of environmental documentation for the project.

 Because different agencies have differing approaches to cumulative impacts, it is recommended that interagency coordination begin early in project development.
 Also refer to the Department's Guidance for Preparers of Cumulative Impact Analysis.

-In addition to impacts that will affect the visual environment as a result of the proposed project, it is important to consider the impacts of the contractors’ operations.
+In addition to impacts that will affect the visual environment as a result of the proposed project, the impacts of the contractors’ operations must also be considered.
 Scenic resources identified should be protected at all stages of the project’s construction.
 Disposal sites, construction signs, material storage, and other items of work necessary for construction that will create a visual impact should be identified.
 Mitigation for construction impacts should be considered, as with other project impacts, and appropriately incorporated into the project.
 This can be particularly important when reviewing projects along scenic highways.

-Early involvement by the Landscape Architect is crucial to performing a meaningful visual study of a project.
+Early involvement by the Landscape Architect ensures that the benefits of visual studies are maximized.
 By initiating visual studies during the Preliminary Environmental Analysis Report (PEAR) phase of the project, potential impacts can be identified, project alternatives examined, and mitigation proposed.
 These factors need consideration to accurately develop initial project costs prior to programming.
-Also, early involvement promotes discussions between the Project Development Team and Landscape Architect in order to identify and incorporate design features that address potential visual impacts, avoidance alternatives, and mitigation.
+Also, early involvement promotes discussions between the PDT and Landscape Architect in order to identify and incorporate design features that address potential visual impacts, avoidance alternatives, and mitigation.

 Depending on the complexity of the impact assessment, it may take from a few days to several months to complete the appropriate studies.
 Continuous involvement by the Landscape Architect ensures that any design changes will reflect appropriate visual consideration.